Inductive Bias of Multi-Channel Linear Convolutional Networks with Bounded Weight Norm: Networks with multi-channel inputs

-In Sections~\ref{sec:background}-\ref{sec:explicitbounds}, we demonstrated that for single-channel inputs $\x\in\bR^\Dim$, for any kernel size, all linear maps $\w\in\bR^\Dim$ can be realized by a network with single output channel convolutional layer; furthermore, $\RkCout{\w}{\KerSize}{\COut}$ is independent of the number of output channels $\COut$.
-In this section, we expand our results to networks with multiple input channels (\eg RGB color channels).
+While we focused on networks with single-channel inputs in the previous sections, we now expand our results to networks with multiple input channels (\eg RGB color channels).
 How do these conclusions change for multiple input channels?
 How does the induced regularizer, now denoted as $\RkCinCoutOp{\KerSize}{\COut}{\CIn}$, depend on the number input channels $\CIn$?

 We again consider two layer convolutional networks akin to Section~\ref{sec:background}.
 We first introduce additional notation: The multi-channel inputs are denotes as $\X\in\bR^{\Dim\times \CIn}$, where $\CIn$ denotes the number of input channels.
 The convolutional first layer now has kernel size $\KerSize$, output channel size $\COut$ and input channel size $\CIn$ with weights denoted by a set of $\CIn$ matrices $\UU=\crl*{\U_\cin}_{\cin\in[\CIn]}$ with $\U_{\cin}\in\bR^{\KerSize\times\COut}$.
 The output of this convolution layer $h(\UU;\X)\in\bR^{\Dim\times\COut}$ is given as follows: